-- Create a sharding environment using existing, geographically distributed databases; there is no need to provision new systems. - Run multi-shard queries; access data from many locations in a single query.
+- Create a distributed database environment using existing, geographically distributed databases; there is no need to provision new systems. - Run multi-shard queries; access data from many locations in a single query.

-Oracle Sharding, in a federated sharding configuration, treats each independent database as a shard, and as such can issue multi-shard queries on those shards.
+Oracle Globally Distributed Database, in a federated distributed database configuration, treats each independent database as a shard, and as such can issue multi-shard queries on those shards.

-You can create a federated sharding configuration with minor version mismatches between the shards.
-For example, one region could be on Oracle Database 21.1 and another could be on Oracle Database 21.3.
+You can create a federated distributed database configuration with minor version mismatches between the shard databases.
+For example, one region could be on Oracle Database 23.1 and another could be on Oracle Database 23.3.
 All database shards and the shard catalog must be on Oracle Database 21c or later.

-Federated Sharding Schema Requirements
+Federated Distributed Database Schema Requirements

-You can convert existing databases running the same application into a federated sharding configuration, without modifying the database schemas or the application.
+You can convert existing databases running the same application into a federated distributed database configuration, without modifying the database schemas or the application.